amunategui/amunategui.github.io/_posts/2016-01-11-anomaly-detection-h2o.md

 ```

-Let's use the ``pROC`` library to caluculate our AUC score (remember, an AUC of 0.5 is random and 1 is perfect) and plot a chart:
+Let's use the ``pROC`` library to calculate our AUC score (remember, an AUC of 0.5 is random and 1 is perfect) and plot a chart:

 ```{r eval=FALSE}